-Introduction to Matlab Stacked Bars
+Introduction to Matlab Stacked Bar

 Stacked Bar Graph is used to represent a larger category by dividing it into smaller categories.
 Stacked bars represent the relationship that the smaller parts have with the total amount.
 Stacked bars put value for segments one after the other.
-The smaller segments in stacked bar graph adds up to the total value of the category.
+The smaller segments in the stacked bar graph add up to the total value of the category.
 These types of graphs are ideal for comparing total values across each segmented or grouped bar.
-However, the problem with Stacked Bars is that it becomes harder to read these as the number of segments increase.
+However, the problem with Stacked Bars is that it becomes harder to read these as the number of segments increases.

 Syntax for Creating Stacked Bars in Matlab: